SirryChen/SpeechMedAssist/README.md

 # SpeechMedAssist: Efficiently and Effectively Adapting Speech Language Model for Medical Consultation

-SpeechMedAssist a SpeechLM designed for multimodal multi-turn medical consultation, which can natively analyze symptoms, conduct proactive inquiries, and provide diagnostic and treatment suggestions.
+SpeechMedAssist is a SpeechLM designed for speech-based multi-turn medical consultation, which can natively analyze symptoms, conduct proactive inquiries, and provide diagnostic and treatment suggestions.

 ## 0.Environment